Learning to Generate Text-grounded Mask for Open-world Semantic Segmentation from Only Image-Text Pairs: Conclusion

 \section{Conclusion}

-We propose a novel framework for open-world semantic segmentation with only image-text pairs, which mainly tackles an issue in contrastive learning based methods---the discrepancy of the alignment level in training (\ie, image-text) and test (\ie, region-text) time.
-In the framework, we incorporate the grounding process within contrastive learning, thus allowing explicit learning alignment between text and text-grounded regions (\ie, segmentation result).
-We also present a unified evaluation protocol for a fair and direct comparison of existing methods.
-Our \method achieves state-of-the-art zero-shot segmentation performance on all 8 datasets with large margins on the evaluation protocol.
+We propose a novel framework for open-world semantic segmentation with only image-text pairs, addressing the alignment-level discrepancy between training (image-text) and testing (region-text) in existing methods.
+In the proposed framework, we incorporate the grounding process within contrastive learning, thus allowing explicitly learning alignment between text and text-grounded regions (\ie, segmentation mask).
+We also present a unified evaluation protocol for a fair comparison of existing methods, where TCL achieves state-of-the-art zero-shot segmentation performance on all 8 benchmarks, remarkably surpassing previous methods.
 We hope that this study encourages a new research direction of explicitly learning region-text alignment for open-world semantic segmentation.

 { }